Multihuntr/gff/preprocessing/kurosiwo-preprocessing-match.md

 The chosen settings in `preprocess.py` are the result of some guesswork.
 The resulting tile looks almost the same, just resampling and some extra spots in their data.
 Otherwise effectively identical.

-For some reason the "AddElevation" operation does not add the DEM correctly, so I ended up writing my own version.
+For some reason the "AddElevation" operation does not add the DEM correctly (position is offset), so I ended up writing my own version.